shantdashjian/bookbot/README.md

 # bookbot
-A text anaylzer built with Python
+A text anaylzer built with Python.
+BookBot is my first project!